toolness/baseless/README.md

 Currently this is just a server that can proxy all content from any website through a single origin.
-It's the beginning of a potential experiment, though.
+It's the beginning of a potential experiment in offline webmaking, though.

 ## Quick Start